ITV1: ITV1 / ITV channel

-ITV Day

-In 2005, ITV plc introduced a new channel branding called ITV Day, used to identify ITV1 between 9:25am and 6pm.
-ITV Day was treated as a separate entity to ITV1, and featured its own presentation set focusing on using the colours of red, orange, and yellow, and featured scenes of typical "daytime" activities.
-Promotions were used in a similar format to ITV1, and all daytime programmes advertised within ITV1 hours were branded with the ITV Day logo.
-A similar "UTV Day" branding was adopted in Northern Ireland.
-The branding was scrapped in January 2006 when the ITV corporate rebrand took place.

-2013 rebranding

 On 14 January 2013, ITV unveiled a huge rebranding, including a new corporate logo inspired by handwriting, and the renaming of the flagship channel back from ITV1 to just ITV.
 Its colour schemes vary on-air to complement its surroundings; a practice referred to internally as "colour picking".
 Following the buyout in 2016, UTV also rebranded to these idents, using a tweaked version with the new UTV logo.

-2019 rebranding

-On 1 January 2019, ITV refreshed its on-air presentation.
+On 1 January 2019, ITV refreshed its on-air presentation again.
 The logo and trailers were modified to use a different colour scheme, but the main change was to the idents.
 In a project known as ITV Creates, a new set of idents were used weekly.
 They were built around interpretations of the ITV logo commissioned from British visual artists.
 The first artist featured was Ravi Deepres.

-Since 2020 this has continued but with a mixture of new commissions and previous ones.

 UTV continued with its 2013-era idents until it adopted ITV continuity and trials in 2020.
 However, it used the new on-air presentation on trails with a tweaked version to accommodate the UTV logo.